sebhildebrandt/systeminformation/README.md

 **Using async / await** (available since node v7.6)

-Since node 7.6 you can ylso use the `async` / `await pattern.
-The example would then loog like this:
+Since node v7.6 you can also use the `async` / `await` pattern.
+The example would then look like this:

 ```js
 const si = require('systeminformation');